Service

 • The questionnaire was originally developed to be completed by a study partner.
 While study partner report is advised for populations with moderate to severe dementia, a self-report version is available for pre-clinical or at-risk populations.
 This self-report version was recently developed and validated in a cognitively normal volunteer population.

 While the Amsterdam IADL Questionnaire is originally developed for use in dementia, the questionnaire is suitable for other neurodegenerative diseases as well.
-The questionnaire is validated for use in brain tumor patients and an adapted version for patients with Multiple Sclerosis is currently being developed.

 Translations